 One of our favorite recipes, this pasta sauce combines smoky spices and bacon with cream and parmesan for a crowd-pleasing dinner.

+Homemade and not that expensive.
 As a child, we went out to eat a lot.
-My parents both worked long hours, and at the end of day no one really felt like cooking.
+My parents both worked long hours, and at the end of the day, no one really felt like cooking.
 When I was first married, we went out to eat all the time still.
 I had no idea how to cook anything (literally anything), and I was working a menial but very tiring job.
 One of our favorite restaurants served a pasta dish just like this.
 It was about seventeen dollars, which I now realize is totally insane.
 Years later, when that was way out of the budget, I set out to recreate it at home.

 The sauce will come together very quickly, so you will want to start the pasta first.

-To help it thicken more, combine the flour and remaining 1/4 cup chicken broth and pour it into the sauce.
-Simmer 3 minutes, and then add the parmesan.
+To help it thicken more, combine the flour and the remaining 1/4 cup of chicken broth and pour it into the sauce.
+Simmer for 3 minutes, and then add the parmesan.
 Stir until the cheese has completely melted.

 To serve, add the cooked pasta, cooked crumbled bacon, chopped basil, and additional parmesan.